ibm-cloud-docs/key-protect/concepts/key-rotation.md

   <dt>Rotating root keys that you bring to the service</dt>
     <dd>To rotate a root key that you initially imported to the service, you must generate and provide new key material for the key.
 You can use {{site.data.keyword.keymanagementserviceshort}} to rotate imported root keys on-demand by supplying new key material as part of the rotation request.
 The metadata for the root key, such as its key ID, does not change when you rotate the key.
 Because you must provide new key material to rotate an imported key, automatic rotation policies are not available for root keys that have imported key material.</dd>
   <dt>Managing retired key material</dt>
     <dd>{{site.data.keyword.keymanagementserviceshort}} creates new key material after you rotate a root key.
 The service retires the old key material and retains the retired versions until the root key is deleted.
 When you use the root key for envelope encryption, {{site.data.keyword.keymanagementserviceshort}} uses only the latest key material that is associated with the key.
 The retired key material can no longer be used to protect keys, but it remains available for unwrap operations.
-If {{site.data.keyword.keymanagementserviceshort}} detects that you're using retired key material to unwrap DEKs, the service provides a newly wrapped DEK that's based on the latest root key material.
-You can use the newly wrapped DEK to re-wrap keys with the latest key material.</dd>
+If {{site.data.keyword.keymanagementserviceshort}} detects that you're using retired key material to unwrap DEKs, the service provides a newly wrapped DEK that's based on the latest root key material.</dd>
  <dt>Enabling key rotation for {{site.data.keyword.cloud_notm}} data services</dt>
     <dd>To enable these key rotation options for your data service on {{site.data.keyword.cloud_notm}}, the data service must be integrated with {{site.data.keyword.keymanagementserviceshort}}.
 Refer to the documentation for your {{site.data.keyword.cloud_notm}} data service, or <a href="/docs/services/key-protect?topic=key-protect-integrate-services">check out our list of integrated services to learn more</a>.</dd>
 </dl>